apccontrol-eng/apc/README.md

-# MPC + PCA-Based Fault Detection and Process Monitoring
+# MPC simulation framework with process monitoring
 A simulation framework combining **Model Predictive Control (MPC)** with **Principal Component Analysis (PCA)-based statistical process monitoring** for fault detection and diagnosis in a multivariable dynamic system.

 ---